leventyalcin/uk-scam-text-dns-block/README.md

   * Group Management -> Adlists -> Add a new list
   * Address: `https://raw.githubusercontent.com/leventyalcin/uk-scam-text-dns-block/master/hosts`
   * Add
-* Use in NextDNS.io if they approve the repo
+* Use in NextDNS.io if they approve the repo. <https://github.com/nextdns/metadata/issues/738>

 ## Can I contribute?